Set an alert and we'll tell you when more tickets go on sale.

 Whether you're looking for your first Broadway musical, whether you've seen the Academy Award-winning film and want to experience the show live on stage or whether you've seen it before and want to recapture the magic, "Chicago" always delivers.

-Bob Fosse’s iconic musical, with music and lyrics by the inimitable John Kander and Fred Ebb, has earned the position as longest-running musical revival on Broadway.
+Bob Fosse’s iconic Chicago musical, with music and lyrics by the inimitable John Kander and Fred Ebb, has earned the position as longest-running musical revival on Broadway.
 The original production, which starred Chita Rivera as Velma and Fosse’s wife Gwen Verdon as Roxie, only played for two years from 1975-77.
-The revival recently celebrated 20 years at the Ambassador Theatre, and this stylistic trip down murderer’s row will leave you tap dancing in your seat.
+This stylistic trip down murderer’s row will leave you tap dancing in your seat.
 But make eye contact with the ensemble at your own risk, as Fosse famously told the cast in 1975: “Dare the audience to look at you, and then look back at them with murder in your eyes.”

 October 23rd, 1996